Alvin and the Chipmunks (film): Pre-production

-Chevy Chase, Tim Allen, John Travolta, Ben Stiller, Adam Sandler, Paul Rudd, Vince Vaughn, Jim Carrey, Jason Bateman, James Marsden, Chris Klein, and Bill Murray were originally considered for the role of David Seville.
+Chevy Chase, Tim Allen, John Travolta, Ben Stiller, Adam Sandler, Paul Rudd, Vince Vaughn, John Stamos, Jim Carrey, Jason Bateman, James Marsden, and Bill Murray were originally considered for the role of David Seville.
 In March 2007, Jason Lee joined the project to play David Seville, and Cameron Richardson joined that month to play Claire.
-Patton Oswalt and Brian Posehn were approached to play Ian Hawke but all declined.
+Patton Oswalt and Brian Posehn were approached to play Ian Hawke but all declined before David Cross landed the part.
 Justin Long, Matthew Gray Gubler and Jesse McCartney voiced the Chipmunks, replacing Bagdasarian Jr. and his wife Janice Karman, who had voiced the chipmunks since they revived the franchise.
 For recording, the chipmunk voice actors spoke their lines slowly to be sped up to normal speed in post-production; McCartney described it as a "tedious process", where "it could take 40 takes for one line."
 He owned the album Chipmunk Punk (1980) and studied 1980s Alvin cartoons for his role in the film.